segmentio/segment-docs/src/segment-app/index.md

 ![Screenshot of the Overview page of a Segment workspace.](images/workspace-overview.png)

-The first thing you see is a graph of the Sources and Destinations you have connected to Segment.
+The first thing you see is a graph of the sources and destinations you have connected to Segment.
 Sources send data to your workspace: these are your mobile apps, server sources, and website-based sources.
-Destinations are tools which get the data, and can also include Warehouses, which just store large amounts of data for later reuse and analysis.
+Destinations are tools which get the data, and can also include warehouses, which just store large amounts of data for later reuse and analysis.

-The graph on this overview page includes lines which can show you which Sources send data to which Destinations.
+The graph on this overview page includes lines which can show you which sources send data to which destinations.
 If this is the first time you're looking at your workspace and you haven't set it up yet, it won't look quite like this.

-In the left navigation bar, you see the main parts of the Segment application: [Sources](/docs/connections/sources/), [Destinations](/docs/connections/destinations/), [Privacy](/docs/privacy/), and [Engage](/docs/engage/) and [Protocols](/docs/protocols/) if your subscription includes them.
+In the left navigation bar, you see the main parts of the Segment application: [Sources](/docs/connections/sources/), [Destinations](/docs/connections/destinations/), [Privacy](/docs/privacy/), and [Engage](/docs/engage/) and [Protocols](/docs/protocols/), if your subscription includes them.

 You can also find the Catalog in the left navigation, which lists the sources you can collect data from, and the destinations you can send data to.